What is arthrogryposis?

 Arthrogryposis is a term used to describe a number of rare conditions characterized by stiff joints and abnormally developed muscles.
 It’s also referred to as arthrogryposis multiplex congenital, or amyloplasia.

-• Some believe that arthrogryposis is caused by obstructions to intrauterine
+- Some believe that arthrogryposis is caused by obstructions to intrauterine movement during pregnancy.

-• Others believe that arthrogryposis is the result of failure of the central nervous system and/or muscular system
+- Others believe that arthrogryposis is the result of failure of the central nervous system and/or muscular system to develop appropriately.

 Your child will undergo a course of occupational therapy, which will help improve her flexibility and strength in the joints and muscles.
 Specialists in the Occupational Therapy Program at Boston Children’s will collaborate with you and your child’s doctor to provide the best possible care for your child.

 Treatment programs for arthrogryposis are based on thorough evaluations and are always individualized to meet the needs of your child.

 Your child’s doctor can make a diagnosis after a thorough medical history and careful physical examination.

 X-rays often confirm the diagnosis and are helpful when your child’s doctor is evaluating stiff or dislocated joints.

 Additional tests, including blood tests, muscle biopsies, and other imaging studies, help doctors confirm the diagnosis.

 What sort of treatment will my child receive?